 When we issue a Letter of Protection on your behalf, it’s an official statement to the medical provider that the accident is part of a lawsuit.

 The letter states that upon completion of the suit, that the provider is guaranteed payment from the accident settlement.
 This will give you the peace of mind knowing that you will continue to receive the medical treatment you need, while also guaranteeing that you won’t experience severe financial hardship from unpaid medical bills.

 Motorcycle accident injuries are usually far more serious than passenger vehicle crash injuries.

 As a motorcyclist, you don’t have any protective metal barriers that any automobile driver has.

 Special care is needed in these types of cases to ensure that you recover the right amount of compensation for the extent of your injuries.
 Some of the most common motorcycle accident injuries include skull fractures, brain injuries, broken bones, lost limbs, paralysis, and road rash.

 In most motorcycle crashes, the motorcycle is badly damaged, and the insurance company decides to “total” the bike.

-Insurance companies will not always offer you the fair market value for your motorcycle at first.
-It’s critical that you know what the NADA Bluebook states, so you know what fair replacement value is for your totaled motorcycle.
+Insurance companies will not always offer you fair market value for your motorcycle at first.
+You must know what the NADA Bluebook states, so you know what fair replacement value is for your total motorcycle.
 At Herron Law, we know how to negotiate with the insurance company to ensure that they give you the correct amount of compensation for your property damage.